When to visit the vet?

 Diagnosis

-- Direct microscopic examination of fresh feces: Detection of trophozoites (motile, with ingested erythrocytesErythrocytes, also known as red blood cells, are the most common blood cells in the human body.
-Their main function is to transport oxygen from the lungs to the tissues and carbon dioxide back to the lungs.) or cysts – sensitive only with multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
-In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. repetitions and rapid examination
+- Direct microscopic examination of fresh feces: detection of trophozoites (motile, with ingested erythrocytesErythrocytes, also known as red blood cells, are the most common blood cells in the human body.
+Their main function is to transport oxygen from the lungs to the tissues and carbon dioxide back to the lungs.) or cysts—sensitive only with repeated testing and rapid examination

 - PCR examination from feces for specific identification of E. histolytica and differentiation from non-pathogenic amoebas

 - ELISA-based antigenAn antigen is any substance recognized as foreign by the immune system, triggering an immune response.
-Antigens can be microorganisms like viruses and bacteria, or even pollen, food, and other substances. detection from stool samples is not well established in dogs, but can be used as a supplement
+Antigens can be microorganisms like viruses and bacteria, or even pollen, food, and other substances. tests from stool samples are not well established in dogs, but can be used as an adjunct

 Therapy